-1025 Priority Habitat & Species- No PHS priority habitat types are designated within the reach.
+Priority Habitat & SpeciesNo PHS priority habitat types are designated within the reach.
 PHS species within it include resident coastal cutthroat, winter steelhead, rainbow trout, and northern spotted owl.
-Some threat to aquatic habitat exists based on the spread of milfoil.
 The comparative lack of PHS listings in this reach is interpreted as a negative ecological indicator, as reflected in the "Poor" rating.

-Wetland Acreage- The "Fair" rating is applied as a placeholder to this reach which contains no mappedlocal inventory or NWI wetlands (Map 8).
+Wetland Acreage- The "Fair" rating applies to this reach which contains no mapped local inventory or NWI wetlands (Figure 8).